knowm/memristor-discovery/README.md

     cd /var/cache/apt/archives
     sudo dpkg -i digilent.waveforms_3.4.7_amd64.deb

+## Install DWF Framework on Windows

+Download Waveforms 2015 from here: <https://reference.digilentinc.com/reference/software/waveforms/waveforms-3/start> and run the installer.

 ## Calibrate the AD2 Device

-Open up Waveforms2015 and select from the Menu `Settings ==> Device Manager`.
+Open up Waveforms 2015 and select from the Menu `Settings ==> Device Manager`.
 In the Window that pops up, select `Calibrate`.
 The rest is self explanatory.
 Make sure to calibrate "Waveform Generator 1 Low Gain" followed by "Oscilloscope".

 # For Developers Only